KechrisLab/kechrislab.github.io/Research/index.md

 researchers each summer 2024-2028 to learn about multi-omics analysis and the application of network methods through ~50 hours of lectures, discussion sessions, computational labs, tours and team exercises.

-## Multi-omic Networks Associated with COPD progression in TOPMed Cohorts
+## Multi-Omic Networks Associated with COPD progression in TOPMed Cohorts
 Role: Multi-PI (Kechris, Banaei-Kashani, Bowler, Lange); NIH/NHLBI R01 HL152735 2020-2025 (NCE)

 To help identify why only some smokers develop COPD, this proposal will integrate recently collected extensive